JoarGunnarsson/WaveEquation/README.md

 ## Additional Notes

 - Optional features, such as forcing a wave motion on the edge of the domain, are demonstrated in the script and can be modified or disabled as required.
+Furthermore, different boundary conditions can be combined, and also be turned on or off during the simulation.